Interacting with Tabnine Chat

 Use the slash ("/") to trigger your custom commands in the chat prompt.

 Note: Custom commands are personal and saved on the local machine, per IDE.
 They're not shared between different users or between different IDEs on the same machine.
+However, they can be shared through an SCM tool.

 Available in these IDEs (for these languages):